22 times the world was on the verge of the third world: the mistakes that almost led to the Apocalypse

 The world could already have died at least 22 times

 Now fast forward to today.
 The nuclear fears of the 1960s are all but forgotten.
-Atomic havens are the lot of eccentric survivalists and the super-rich, and existential worries have shifted towards issues such as climate change.
+Atomic havens are the lot of eccentric survivalists and the super-rich, and existential concerns have shifted towards issues like climate change.

 It turns out that it is very easy to forget that there are still about 14 nuclear warheads in the world, the total power of which is enough to destroy about three billion human lives - or even wipe out all life from the face of the earth as a result of a nuclear winter.